-The TransLife Care (TLC) Program, a project of Chicago House, is situated in Chicago, Illinois.
+The TransLife Care (TLC) Program is situated in Chicago, Illinois.
 The estimated population of Chicago and its surrounding counties is about 5.2 million people who represent nearly 66% of the population of the state of Illinois.
 The Chicago Eligible Metropolitan Area (EMA) encompasses about 1,600 square miles and reflects urban, suburban, and rural communities.
 Chicago, the largest urban center in the area, is the nation's third most populous city.
-In the beginning of the epidemic, HIV/AIDS cases were concentrated in the north side community areas of Chicago along the lake.
-Though prevalence in these areas remains high, the epidemic has now spread throughout Chicago and highly impacts African American and Hispanic populations living in community areas on the south and west sides of the city of Chicago.
+In the beginning of the epidemic, HIV/AIDS cases were concentrated in the North Side Community Areas of Chicago along the lake.
+Though prevalence in these areas remains high, the epidemic has now spread throughout Chicago and highly impacts African American and Hispan-ic populations living in community areas on the South and West sides of the City of Chicago.
 These high prevalence areas coincide with the city's distribution of both high-risk and impoverished populations.